Emergency Preparedness and Response: Wildfires

 This EPA fact sheet gives residents guidance on filtration options and choosing a portable air cleaner to improve air quality in the home during a wildfire smoke event. [pdf; EPA]

-Improving Ventilation and Indoor Air Quality during Wildfire Smoke Events
+Improving Ventilation and Indoor Air Quality During Wildfire Smoke Events

 The Washington State Department of Health offers guidance for schools and buildings with mechanical ventilation to maximize indoor air quality. [pdf, WSDH, 2015]